Skip to content

 Can metal be installed over my existing shingles?

 Sometimes.
-An overlay on one flat asphalt layer, usually over furring or a slip sheet, is a legitimate approach where the deck is sound, the panel manufacturer allows it, and your town approves it.
+Metal over shingles, usually over furring or a slip sheet on one flat asphalt layer, is a legitimate approach where the deck is sound, the panel manufacturer allows it, and your town approves it.
 Tear-off remains the default recommendation because it exposes deck rot and lets the underlayment start fresh.

 How long does a replacement take?